lukka/get-cmake/README.md

 <br>

-## Generate the catalog of CMake versions
+## Generate the catalog of CMake releases
-To generate the catalog of CMake versions, run a special test with this command:
+To generate the catalog of CMake releases, run a special test with this command:

  > npx jest --config=./jest.config-generate-catalog.js